Ambrozy/weather-widget/readme.md

 - **CI**: Lint and test on master branch changes.
 This is enough for development by one developer.
 - **CD**: Use `GitHub pages` to deploy our weather app.
 On master branch changes, after a successful CI check, build and deploy the app.

+### Security notes:

+We are using a weather API key.
+If this key is exposed, anyone can use it, which is why it must be kept confidential.
+To achieve this, we should store the API key in the repository secrets, and for local development, it should be kept in a `.env.local` file, which is stored only on the development machine.
+To ensure that the API key does not end up in the final build, a proxy backend should be implemented, which would add the API key and request the third-party API.
+In this demo application, a free API key is used, and no proxy backend has been implemented.

 # Code refactoring